All Products

 }

-4. Attach the custom policy to the RAM users whose access permissions on Auto Scaling resources you want to manage.
+4. Attach the custom policy to the RAM user.

 For more information, see Grant permissions to a RAM user.

-Scenario 2: Configure policy that includes resource-level permissions and then create scaling groups
+Scenario 2: Configure policy, then create scaling groups

 2. Create a custom policy.

-The custom policy that you created in this step allows RAM users to create scaling groups in the China (Hangzhou) region by using the Auto Scaling console or calling an API operation.
-However, RAM users do not have the permissions to create scaling groups in the China (Beijing) region.
+This custom policy allows you to create scaling groups in the China (Hangzhou) region, either in the Auto Scaling console or by using API operations.
+It denies these operations in the China (Beijing) region.

 {